 About Equity & Equal Protection

-Americans with Disabilities Act (ADA), Equal Employment Opportunity/ Affirmative Action (EEO/AA), Whistleblower, and Title IX are the offices that make up The Equity & Equal Protection (EEP) Office, which is responsible for the administration of UCSC’s policies and procedures regarding discrimination and harassment on the basis of race, religion, disability, sex, gender, age and other protected identities.
+Together, the Americans with Disabilities Act (ADA), Equity and Equal Opportunity/Affirmative Action (EEO/AA), Whistleblower, and Title IX are the offices that make Equity & Equal Protection (EEP).
+EEP is responsible for the administration of UCSC’s policies and procedures regarding discrimination and harassment on the basis of race, religion, disability, sex, gender, age and other protected identities.

 Our work includes stewarding complaint processes for students, staff, and faculty who have experienced discrimination and ensuring that members of our community can engage in protected activity free from retaliation.

-The EEP Office is responsible for the University’s compliance with state and federal laws relating to discrimination to ensure that no member of our community is denied participation in an academic program or employment based upon a protected identity or engaging in protected activity.
+EEP is responsible for the University’s compliance with state and federal civil rights laws to ensure that no member of our community is denied participation in their employment, academics, or other university program based upon a protected identity or protected activity.